 It was recently reported an "oscillation of the dichroic dip" in both the UVB and VIS arms.
 It means that the transmitted and reflected efficiency of the dichroic could be affected in the crossover regions.
 This problem is currently under investigation.
-It was possible to see that the flexures could cause similar effects as well as the ADCs (at least in the UVB arm and recently it was noticed in the VIS arm) in different positions.
+It was possible to see that the flexures could cause similar effects as well as the ADCs (at least in the UVB arm) in different positions.
 Nothing specific to the dichroics was found.
 The investigation will continue.